bjedrocha/avatar_magick/README.md

 ## Roadmap

-1. Adds specs
-2. Make all options globally configurable within Dragonfly's `configure` block
-3. Add support for older versions (0.9.x) of Dragonfly
+1. Add support for older versions (0.9.x) of Dragonfly

 ## Contributing